ArnaudBelcour/bigecyhmm/README.md

 If you have used bigecyhmm in an article, please cite:

 Arnaud Belcour, Loris Megy, Sylvain Stephant, Caroline Michel, Sétareh Rad, Petra Bombach, Nicole Dopffel, Hidde de Jong and Delphine Ropers.
-Predicting coarse-grained representations of biogeochemical cycles from metabarcoding data *bioRxiv* 2025.01.30.635649, 2025, https://doi.org/10.1101/2025.01.30.635649
+Predicting coarse-grained representations of biogeochemical cycles from metabarcoding data *Bioinformatics*, Volume 41, Issue Supplement_1, July 2025, Pages i49–i57, https://doi.org/10.1093/bioinformatics/btaf230

 - PyHMMER for the search on the HMMs: